The traditional helmet colour scheme will be eliminated by the new color-coding system.

 Build UK has made health and safety a key priority, and it is envisaged that by implementing this consistent strategy, on-site communication will improve and construction site safety will improve.

 As part of the new approach, white hats – to be worn by site managers and certified tradesmen – will become the most frequent hue on building sites.

 Slingers and signallers will wear orange, while the rest of the crew will wear blue hats.

 Trained first aiders and fire marshals will also have stickers on their helmets.

-The colour change has been well received within the industry with Highways England announcing they would be adopting the new system on all construction and maintenance sites next year and this “emphasises the industry’s willingness to collaborate and share best practice in order to tackle key construction challenges,” says Build UK chief executive Suzannah Nichol MBE.
+The colour change has been well received within the industry with Highways England announcing they would be adopting the new system on all construction and maintenance sites next year and this “emphasises the industry’s willingness to collaborate and share best practise in order to tackle key construction challenges,” says Build UK chief executive Suzannah Nichol MBE.

-Nichol added: “We are delighted that our Safety Helmet Colours Standard, which aims to provide clear and practical help for everyone working on-site, is being taken on and implemented by the wider industry as best practice.”
+We are thrilled that our Safety Helmet Colors Standard, which strives to provide clear and practical support for everyone working on-site, is taken up and applied by the wider industry as best practise,” Nichol added.